Mt Coot-tha precinct projects

 Mt Coot-tha walking trails, mountain bike trails and access enhancements

-In mid-March 2019, Council began upgrading the Summit Track.
-The project aims to improve accessibility of the trail, which runs from J.C.
+The works have improved the accessibility and durability of the popular trail, which runs from J.C.
 Slaughter Falls to the Summit Lookout.

 - resurfacing the track to Bush Mate (path surfacing material)